LSSTDESC/rail_pz_service/docs/index.rst

 Description
 ***********

-`rail_projects` is a tool-kit to manage RAIL-baseed data analysis projects.
+`rail_pz_serivce` is a web service to manage produce redshift estimates with RAIL.

 RAIL is a flexible open-source software library providing tools to produce at-scale photometric redshift data products, including uncertainties and summary statistics, and stress-test them under realistically complex systematics.